fallenapollonian/fallenapollonian.github.io/articles/race.md

 ## Speed of Evolution

-Human evolution has sped up in the past 40,000 years and has become 100 times faster in the past 5000 years alone [(Gibbons, 2007)](https://www.science.org/content/article/human-evolution-speeding).

 Research looking at 109 hominid skulls found that cranial capacities of skulls were highly correlated with paleoclimatic changes in temperature [(Ash & Gallup, 2007)](https://files.catbox.moe/l0ictr.pdf).

 </div>